ramou/dfr/README.md

 ./dfrOpt -n 1000000000 -s -r Normal 1 9223370000000000000 2305840000000000000
 ./dfrOpt -n 1000000000 -s -r Normal 1 4294970000 1073740000
 ```
 Which runs it for 1 bil vals for Uniform data, a wide normal distribution and a narrow distribution respectively.
+The "1" says to use a random seed (you could put it after Uniform too), or alternatively you could put a seed for the random generation.

 # dfr
 Diverting Fast Radix, an incredibly fast algorithm for sorting fixed-digit data.